-9.4 Since the surrounding airspace is Class G, where the majority of the civil air traffic is GA and engaged predominantly in leisure or sporting activity, it would be difficult to predict any definite traffic patterns created or altered by new airspace and hence the production of operational diagrams.
+9.5 Since the surrounding airspace is Class G, where the majority of the civil air traffic is GA and engaged predominantly in leisure or sporting activity, it would be difficult to predict any definite traffic patterns created or altered by new airspace and hence the production of operational diagrams would be difficult and of no benefit.
 The Change Sponsor has also assessed that the proposed change will not result in an increase in the number of aircraft operating in the local area, nor will the aircraft types be altered.
 Therefore, the same amount and type of noise is likely to impact the local population as is currently the case.
-Since the change is likely to impact less than 30 aircraft on the busiest flying day and considering the mitigations put in place (e.g. NOTAM, DACS), the overall impact of the proposed change on noise is thought to be negligible.
+Since the change is likely to impact only 1 or 2 civil airspace users on the busiest flying day and considering the mitigations put in place (e.g. NOTAM, DACS), the overall impact of the proposed change on noise is thought to be negligible.